Associate Head Coach

 Prior to returning to his alma mater in 2001, Bloom worked in the sports information office at Kansas for the 1999-00 season and Duke during the 2000-01 campaign.
 In his athletics communications experience, Bloom worked with Hall of Fame coaches Gene Keady, Mike Krzyzewski and Roy Williams, as well as current Boilermaker head coach Matt Painter.

 Bloom graduated from Purdue in 1999 with a bachelor's degree in liberal arts.
 He and his wife, Monica, have a daughter, Lucy, and a son, Charlie.

-Andrew McClatchey is in his first year in the newly created position of statistical analyst for the Purdue men's basketball team.
+Andrew McClatchey is in his second year as the statistical analyst for the Purdue men's basketball team.

 McClatchey arrives at Purdue after spending the previous two years at his alma mater, IUPUI, where he served as both a graduate manager and more recently, a statistical analyst.
 Prior to his time at IUPUI, he was an assistant coach at Anderson University.
 He recently became a co-founder of BAM Analytics, LLC, which provides statistical analysis to basketball programs around the country.

 In 2013-14, he was an assistant coach/analyst for the boy's varsity team at his alma mater New Palestine High School.

 He earned his master's degree in mechanical engineering from IUPUI in May 2016.
 He obtained his bachelor's degree from IUPUI in mechanical engineering, with minors in both mathematics and economics, while achieving a 3.93 grade-point average as an undergrad.